 I know some breeds are more difficult to work with but a Mastiff, Bulldog or Pekingese can be both "typy" and structurally sound.
 Let's begin by understanding the modern canine.

-ii Medial patellar luxation is common in toy breeds, said to be hereditary.
+Medial patellar luxation is common in toy breeds, said to be hereditary (kneecap ligament slips out of the trochlea (groove) towards the inside of the leg).
 I strongly disagree.
 I see it as a combination of nutritional factors and pogo jumping which most toy breeds do as a result of environmental factors.
 Do your toy dogs stand in one place and jump up and down when out in the yard?
 No. They only do it when fenced, kenneled, or in x-pens.

-ii Lateral patellar luxation is common to large and giant breed dogs.
+Lateral patellar luxation is common to large and giant breed dogs (kneecap ligament slips to outside of the leg, causing dog to limp or carry the leg).
 A shallow groove may be inherited but expression of the problem is dictated by growth rate, muscle strength, and weight.
 Most large and giant breed puppies are overfed and under-exercised.
 Roadwork is only for adults.
 Large grassy paddocks in which to run and play are natural for healthy puppies.

 No species is born with bad spinal, hip, elbow, or knee joints